aws-samples/the-aws-step-functions-workshop/content/module-14/distributed-map/step-4/index.en.md

 In this step, you'll create a workflow in Workflow Studio to analyze the weather data using the Distributed Map state.

 We've provided the data processing code to you in the CloudFormation stack deployed for this module.
 The workflow you'll build orchestrates the parallel processing of the weather data.
-The Distributed Map state runs a child workflow execution for a subset of the data (Configurable using Item Batching); each child workflow execution will execute the data processing code for calculate the highest temperature averages in a month within that subset.
+The Distributed Map state runs a child workflow execution for a subset of the data (Configurable using Item Batching); each child workflow execution will execute the data processing code for calculating the highest temperature averages in a month within that subset.
 After the every child workflow execution completes, we'll use the Reducer Lambda function to get the highest temperature averages across the entire dataset.

 ![Distributed Map Architecture](/static/img/module-14/DistributedMap.png)